Raisin Bank Ireland – a Summary

 Find out More out at Raisin.ie

-8 thoughts on “Raisin Bank Ireland – a Summary
+7 thoughts on “Raisin Bank Ireland – a Summary

 1. Since none of their partner banks are offering accounts in Ireland, isn’t the interest you earn subject to income tax at 40%, instead of DIRT?

 • If you receive interest from an account in another EU Member State, you must pay the current DIRT rate on the interest income.
 You must include the details of this on your annual tax return.
-The income will be subject to a higher rate of 40% tax if it is not returned on time.
+The income will only be subject to a higher rate of 40% tax if it is not returned on time.

 Deposit interest from non-EU countries will be taxed at the current DIRT rate if you: